 Thread summaries and the Context Block

-Thread summaries are not included in the default Context Block.
-To use them as agent context, retrieve them directly with the SDK methods above, or build a custom block via advanced context block construction.
+Thread summaries may be included in the default Context Block when Smart Context Assembly selects them as relevant to the current conversation.
+To always include them — or to pin a specific count — use a context template.
+For full control over which summaries appear and how they’re formatted, retrieve them directly with the SDK methods above, or build a custom block via advanced context block construction.